 Photography: © Beholdr.
 Photo by Effie Liu.

 This gallery is easy to love.
-You’ll find a mix of current-day artists with wit and skills spliced in with some of the best of women artists from the 80s who relish being part of the experimental fabric of downtown NYC.
+You’ll find a mix of current-day artists with wit and skills spliced in with some of the best of women artists from the 80s, all of whom love of being a part of downtown NYC’s experimental fabric.

-It’s hard not to feel a sense of potential and burgeoning community here.
-Partly because founder Ellie Rines used to live in the backroom of the gallery, and it still retains its living room vibes.
-Partly because the exhibition openings here often spill into street parties.
+It’s hard not to feel a sense of potential as well as burgeoning community here.
+Partly because founder Ellie Rines used to live in the backroom of the gallery, and it still retains the vibe of a living room vibe.
+Partly because the exhibition openings here, like at their neighbor galleries, often spill into the street.

 Founder Ellie Rines might be having more fun than anyone in the art world.
 She has a background in Chinese antiquities and opened her first contemporary gallery, 55 Gansevoort, in the Meatpacking District in 2013.
 The gallery relocated to 56 Henry Street in 2016, hence the current name.
 In 2022, she opened a second space at a corner store at 105 Henry, scooping up Gallery Director Era Myrteza along the way.
 Their fun-loving energy proves that galleries are as much about the people behind them as the art on the walls.